Procedures For Handling Media Inquiries

 Urgent or Sensitive Issues

-Examples of urgent/sensitive issues include: campus crisis such as an assault; Master Plan progress; budgetary issue; financial audit; cancellation of programs; personnel issue.
+Examples of urgent/sensitive issues include campus crisis such as an assault; Master Plan progress; budgetary issue; financial audit; cancellation of programs; personnel issue.

-The Chief Communications Officer will contact the President to discuss.
+The Executive Director will contact the President to discuss.
 They will jointly determine who is to respond.
 While it is unnecessary and inappropriate for the President to be the primary and constant media contact, it is valuable to the President and the College for the media and the public to view the President as accessible and visibly leading the institution.
 Accordingly, in order to promote high visibility of the President’s leadership role, the President will likely be the media spokesperson in the case of sharing extremely good new and managing extremely bad news.

 - contact the campus contact to discuss the issue and brief him/her on questions to expect and topics to avoid and, then,